Smudge202/smudge202.github.io/_posts/2015-07-22-recruitment.md

 ## Recruiter Recommendation

 Of all the recruiters I've spoken with (or more accurately, ignored), I highly recommend <a name="harry-porter">Harry Porter</a> over at [Computer Futures] whom ticked all of the above boxes, and went out of his way to find really great matches for me, **as an individual**.
 Although I'm sure Harry had many roles for which my expertise and skillset would easily fulfill, he spent time on the phone with me during a role discussion to get to know me, and better understand the culture, challenges, and company that would best suit and drive me.
-That is simply something you can't achieve with these silly regsitration forms, and I thank him for it.
+That is simply something you can't achieve with these silly registration forms, and I thank him for it.

   [widely reported]: http://skeptics.stackexchange.com/questions/2175/what-percentage-of-total-internet-traffic-is-spam
   [laws in the UK/EU]: https://ico.org.uk/for-the-public/online/spam-emails/